Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Yes

-While ExpressVPN still struggles with Kay Sports, NordVPN easily accessed every single Australian streaming platform on every Australian server.
+After years of testing, NordVPN continues to easily access every single Australian streaming platform on every Australian server.

 NordVPN works really well with Kayo Sports.

-As with most of NordVPN’s connections around the world, we equally experienced excellent speeds connecting into Australia.
+As with most of NordVPN’s connections around the world, we equally experienced excellent speeds on its Australian servers.

-After connecting to Sydney from cities like New York, Los Angeles, and London our average speed loss was only 16%.
+After connecting to Australia from cities like New York, Los Angeles, and London our average speed loss was only 16%, a fraction faster than ExpressVPN.

 User Experience & Device Compatibility

-NordVPN has attractive user-friendly apps for most devices.
-You can install it on macOS, Windows, iOS, Android, Fire TV Stick, Apple TV, and Android TV.
+NordVPN has developed user-friendly apps for macOS, Windows, iOS, Android, Fire TV Stick, Apple TV, and Android TV.

-You can use the VPN on up to 10 devices simultaneously, which is generous compared to many similar VPNs.
+You can also use the service on up to 10 devices simultaneously, which should be perfectly fine for most people.

 Pricing & Free Trials